geodynamics/aspect/doc/sphinx/user/extending/write-a-plugin.md

-        In practice, the compiler line above can become tedious because it includes paths to the ASPECT and <span
-        DEAL.II header files, but possibly also other things such as Trilinos headers, etc. Having to remember all of these pieces is a hassle, and a much easier way is in fact to set up a mini-CMake project for this.
+        In practice, the compiler line above can become tedious because it includes paths to the ASPECT and <span deal.II header files, but possibly also other things such as Trilinos headers, etc. Having to remember all of these pieces is a hassle, and a much easier way is in fact to set up a mini-CMake project for this.
 To this end, simply copy the file